Michael Middleton: Later career and inherited wealth

+The Middletons sold Party Pieces in May 2023 after it fell into administration.
+The company owed £2.6 million to creditors when it collapsed, including £612,685 owed to HM Revenue and Customs, £218,749 owed to Royal Bank of Scotland for a Coronavirus Business Interruption loan, and £20,430 to an Afghan refugee whose small business was a supplier of helium gas.
+The company's administrator's report stated that unsecured creditors were unlikely to be paid.

+In 1995, the Middletons purchased Oak Acre, a Tudor-style manor house in Bucklebury, Berkshire.
+In 2002, the Middletons bought a flat in Chelsea, in which their children lived, which they eventually sold for £1.88 million in 2019.
+Carole and Michael Middleton are also the owners of a racehorse.
+By 2012, the Middletons had moved to Bucklebury Manor, a Georgian mansion with an 18-acre estate where their grandson Prince George spent his first few weeks.

 The British press created the term Upper Middleton Class to describe the family's social position; other reports refer to the family as being "minted [...] with a smattering of blue-blooded antecedents".
 Their wealth has resulted in the Middletons being reported to be multi-millionaires.

 Ancestry

 Michael Middleton's grandmother, Olive Middleton was photographed at Headingley, in 1927, in the procession of dignitaries following Princess Mary who was patron of the Leeds Infirmary fundraising committee of which Olive was a member.
 Olive's husband, Richard Noel Middleton co-founded the Yorkshire Symphony Orchestra of which the Princess and her son George were patrons.
 Richard Noel Middleton and his cousin Ralph Middleton, grandson of Sir Henry Berney, 9th Baronet, were solicitors at the Leeds law firm Messrs Middleton & Sons founded by their ancestor, William Middleton in 1834.
 Michael Middleton's great grandfather, politician Francis Martineau Lupton, was the son of Yorkshire landowner Francis W. Lupton, Esq., whose marriage to educationalist Frances Lupton (née Greenhow) on 1 July 1847, is listed in The Patrician – John Burke's supplement to Burke's Peerage.
 Her father was surgeon Thomas Michael Greenhow whose wife, Elizabeth, was a member of the Martineau family.
 Many portraits of Elizabeth's siblings, sociologist Harriet Martineau and James Martineau, a friend of Queen Victoria, are held in London's National Portrait Gallery.

-Michael Middleton's family is linked, via his Leeds-born cousin, Lady Bullock (née Barbara Lupton), to William Petty-FitzMaurice,1st Marquess of Lansdowne, Prime Minister of Great Britain between 1782–1783.
+Michael Middleton's family is linked, via his Leeds-born cousin, Lady Bullock (née Barbara Lupton), to William Petty-FitzMaurice,1st Marquess of Lansdowne, Prime Minister of Great Britain between 1782 and 1783.
 Through his direct ancestor, Dame Anne Fairfax (née Gascoigne), Michael Middleton has several descents from King Edward III.

 The Rev. Thomas Davis, a Church of England hymn-writer is Michael Middleton's paternal ancestor.